T.J. Watt's scoop-and-score lifts Steelers past Browns 26-22 as Cleveland loses Nick Chubb to injury

 T.J.
 Watt’s scoop-and-score lifts Steelers past Browns 26-22 as Cleveland loses Nick Chubb to injury

-The injury was so disturbing to watch that a replay was shown just once inside the stadium, and ESPN declined to show replays on its telecast.
-Players on both teams knelt in prayer while Chubb was tended to by medical personnel.
+And the Browns went splat, an annual event in Pittsburgh for two decades, save for a breathtaking upset in the first round of the 2020 playoffs.

-Chubb, respected by his teammates because, as former quarterback Jacoby Brissett put it, “he’s an All-Pro and acts like he’s on the practice squad,” was taken off on a cart.
+Cleveland hoped that victory would serve as the start of something.
+Instead, it’s been more of the same.
+The Browns have failed to reach the postseason each of the last two years and now must find a way forward without one of their unquestioned leaders.

-Jerome Ford, Chubb’s replacement, ran for 106 yards and caught a 3-yard touchdown pass for the Browns, but Cleveland’s miscues cost it a chance to win at Pittsburgh in the regular season for the first time since 2003.
-The Browns beat the host Steelers in the playoffs after the 2020 season.
+Jerome Ford, Chubb’s replacement, ran for 106 yards and caught a 3-yard touchdown pass, but Cleveland’s miscues cost it a chance to win at Pittsburgh in the regular season for the first time since 2003.

 Watson completed 22 of 40 for 235 yards with a touchdown and an interception.
 He was also flagged twice for unsportsmanlike conduct for grabbing the facemask of a Steeler while running.
 The penalties cut a pair of promising drives short.

-The Browns were penalized eight times for 81 yards and turned it over four times, two of which ended with one member of the best edge-rusher tandems in the NFL celebrating in the end zone.
+The Browns were penalized eight times for 81 yards and turned it over four times, two of which ended with a member of one of the best edge-rusher tandems in the NFL celebrating in the end zone.

 The Steelers avoided their first 0-2 start since 2019 even though their offense continued to sputter.
 Kenny Pickett connected on 15 of 30 passes for 222 yards, a third of them coming on a 71-yard catch-and-run touchdown by George Pickens in the second quarter that briefly brought the Acrisure Stadium crowd to life.